jiaohehu/NPreview/DOC-diagram.md

     drawline <11,0> (0,0) <1,0> (0,0) <1,0> (0,0) <1,0> (0,0)

-The 'cycle' keyword will introduce two points to the path: a duplicate point that is the same as the first point, and an additional 'cycle' point equivalent to the 'z' operator of a 'path' element of SVG.
+The 'cycle' keyword will introduce two points to the path: a duplicate point that is the same as the first point, and an additional 'cycle' point.
+The 'cycle' point can be compared to the 'z' operator of a SVG d attribute.
+In addition, the encounter of a  'cycle' is also to terminate all future coordinates processing.

-In addition, if 'cycle' is encountered the reset of the path expression will be ignore.

-On the other hand, if a 'movept' operator is encountered, such as '@(2,3)', then it means that the current polyline should be terminated and a new polyline started.
+On the other hand, if a 'movept' operator is encountered, such as '@(2,3)', then it means that the current polyline be terminated and a new polyline started, with the first point assumed to be (2,3).
 This is essentially a 'M' operator in the 'path' element of the SVG.
-However, when generating MetaPost or SVG outputs, the entire path will be broken down into multiple paths so that multiple <path> elements will be seen in SVG output, as well as multiple 'draw' or 'fill' commands seen in MetaPost output.
+However, when generating MetaPost or SVG outputs, the entire path will be broken down into two separate paths.
+This translates to two 'draw' operation in MetaPost, and two <path> elements in SVG.
 In the following example there will be two distinct polylines: one goes from (0,0) to (2,3) and the other goes from (4,5) to (6,7).

     drawline (0,0) (2,3) @(4,5) (6,7)

+Note that the new "movept" point will share the same "offset" as all the other coordinate points in the path expression.

 ## Path functions